mokny/pytainer/README.md

 - Python 3.9.x

 ## Best use
 Basically you can use one pyTainer to maintain all your programs.
 But as you can run multiple instances of pyTainer (on different ports), it might be a good idea to run one pyTainer for one project.
-For example: A pyhton server, a log manager, a notification service, a backup service.
+For example: A pyhton server, a log manager, a notification service and a backup service runs on pyTainer A. Your smart home programs run on pyTainer B.

 ## Installation